A453 Widening (M1 Junction 24 to A52 Nottingham)

 The footway from Glapton Lane to Green Lane is now closed until further notice.
 Local residents and schools have been informed of diversion routes, which are clearly signed.

-The south footpath in front of the Esso garage/Tesco Express on the A453 near Green Lane junction is now closed until further notice.
+The south footpath in front of the Esso garage/Tesco Express on the A453 near Green Lane junction remains closed until further notice.
 A diversion route via Gardendale Avenue and Dalehead Road has been clearly signed.
 Details have been issued to local schools and residents.

 |Date||Duration||Details||Allow an Extra|